LandRegistry/govuk-frontend-flask/web/README.md

 - Service navigation
 - Skip link

-> **Note**: Although there is JS for the Header component, this is not needed when using the newer Service navigation component alongside it.
-If you're not using the Service navigation component, remove its JS import and replace it with the Header's.
+> **Note**: The JS for the Header component is not needed when using the newer [Service navigation](https://design-system.service.gov.uk/components/service-navigation/) component alongside it.

 For comparison (using GOV.UK Frontend v5.9.0):